Marc Buoniconti tells AP it's time to ban youth football | FOX Sports

 Marc Buoniconti tells AP it’s time to ban youth football

-NEW YORK (AP) A victim himself of the sport, Marc Buoniconti wants to see youth football banned.
+NEW YORK (AP) A victim himself of the sport, Marc Buoniconti wants youth football banned.

 He hasn’t always felt that way.
-Now, as his Miami Project to Cure Paralysis also researches head trauma, the former college linebacker paralyzed from the shoulders down in a game nearly 32 years ago has a different view.
+Now, as his Buoniconti Fund and the Miami Project to Cure Paralysis also researches head trauma, the former college linebacker paralyzed from the shoulders down in a game nearly 32 years ago has a different view.

-As he has learned more about concussions and has seen his father, Hall of Famer Nick Buoniconti, have significant cognitive issues in recent years, Marc Buoniconti is adamant that children not play football.
+As he has learned more about concussions and has seen his father, Hall of Famer Nick Buoniconti, have significant cognitive issues in recent years, Marc Buoniconti is adamant that children should not play football.

+”For me, my opinion has changed 180 degrees,” Buoniconti told The Associated Press. ”Years ago I would always tell people that absolutely I will let my son get on the field, play football; I love football.
+The things you learn at football – the teamwork, the camaraderie, learning how to win, how to lose, the practice, the discipline – everything is so important that you learn in football that you can apply to your life.

+”It was amazing for me what I learned on the football field was so instrumental when I went to the Citadel because of all I had to go through there with all that training and discipline that it really prepared me.

 Buoniconti is thinking about calling for a ban on ”Little League football” and perhaps extending it through high school.
 He fears that the hitting inherent in the game is too dangerous for kids, even if no concussions have been sustained.